-- (1) Excludes 2,400,000 shares of common stock that the underwriters have an option to purchase from us within 30 days of the date of this prospectus. - (2) Excludes approximately 4,217,000 shares of common stock issuable upon the exercise of stock options granted to our employees and non-employee directors under the NRG 2000 Long-Term Incentive Compensation Plan. - (3) Shares of class A common stock have 10 votes per share and are convertible on a share-for-share basis into shares of common stock.
+(1) Excludes 2,400,000 shares of common stock that the underwriters have an option to purchase from us within 30 days of the date of this prospectus.

+(2) Excludes approximately 4,217,000 shares of common stock issuable upon the

+(3) Shares of class A common stock have 10 votes per share and are convertible on a share-for-share basis into shares of common stock.
 Shares of common stock have one vote per share.
 In all other respects, shares of class A common stock and shares of common stock have identical rights and privileges.
 All outstanding shares of class A common stock are held by Xcel Energy.

-Concurrently with this offering of common stock, we are also offering (by a separate prospectus supplement) \$200 million aggregate principal amount of Equity Units consisting of senior debentures and contracts to purchase common stock.
-We have not yet priced the Equity Units offering; subject to market conditions, we expect to price and close that offering at the same time this offering is priced and closed.
+Concurrently with this offering of common stock, we are also offering (by a separate prospectus supplement) 10,000,000 Equity Units consisting of senior debentures and contracts to purchase common stock.
+The Equity Units will be offered at \$25.00 per Equity Unit, and we expect to close that offering at the same time this offering is closed.